Kari1407/Starship-Expansion-Project/README.md

 Nertea's HabUtils.dll is distributed under MIT license.
 All assets (all .dds, .png and .mu files) alongside with our StarshipExpansionProject.dll are distributed under an All Rights Reserved license.

 You may not redistribute or re-use these assets without express permission from the author.
-Updated on February 25th, 2023
+Updated on November 30th, 2024